egabor/crypto/README.md

 ## Architecture

-MVVM architecture is used in the project along with SwiftUI and Combine.
+MVVM architecture is used in the project along with SwiftUI, Combine and Concurrency.
 For shared/reusable business logic use cases were used.

 ## Used libraries